slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "Waiting helps you as an investor, and a lot of people just can’t stand to wait."
 -- Charlie Munger [1924]*

-The secret of healthy finances is not to make more money but to keep some.
+The secret of healthy finances is not making more money, it’s keeping some.

 Hints:

-- Diversify with uncorrelated investment bets (barbell strategy).
+- Diversify with uncorrelated bets (barbell strategy).
 - Spend less than you make.
-Saving 10% of all paychecks is a good start.
-Keep some liquidity, avoid investing in anything you can’t sell in a month or two.
+Save at least 10% of every paycheck.
+Keep liquidity; avoid assets you can’t liquidate quickly.
-- Modern slaves are not chains, they are debt.
-Ultimately is about the total cost of the mortgage.
-That is the price of the home.
-The closing price is an illusion.
-Today, people with moderate incomes, are forced to speculate or live in poverty.
+- Modern slavery is debt.
+The true cost of a home is the full mortgage, not the sticker price.
+Moderate earners are pushed to speculate or stay poor.

 > *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
 -- vox populi*